seanmandell-zz/mood-predictor-project/README.md

 ## Bullet-Point Summary
 * I tried to predict daily mood from phone use data.
-* Doing this appears to be difficult!
+* Doing this with a high degree of accuracy appears to be difficult!
 * Through extensive feature engineering, I got a proof-of-concept model that indicates that further feature engineering may be able to yield a good model.

 ## Overview